 Ria has adopted the Payment Card Industry Data Security Standard (PCI DSS).
 The standard helps in fighting credit card fraud by targeting controls around cardholder data.

-Over time, Ria has bagged several industry awards and accolades some of which include:
+Over time, Ria Money has bagged several industry awards and accolades some of which include:

-Ria has more than 3200 reviews on Trustpilot.
-Over 2200 of these reviews are rated 5-star, bringing the provider’s TrustScore to 4.2/5.
+Ria Money has more than 5,800 customer reviews on Trustpilot: 81% of these reviews are rated 4 or 5 stars, resulting in an overall rating of 4.1 out of 5.
 Despite many comments being positive, some shared mixed customer experiences.
-Here’s a summary of the commonly mentioned positives and negatives:
+Here’s a summary of recurring comments: